You are here: Home › AHRS Attitude Heading Reference System

 Below you will find more information on:

-Affordable MEMS AHRSs were introduced just after 2000, when inertial sensors prices dropped and accuracy improved, to enable the mass introduction of ESP, airbags and built-in car navigation.
-The improved inertial sensors were used by companies such as Xsens to design AHRSs that provide 3D orientation for a broad range of applications from human motion to navigation of unmanned vehicles and the stabilization of antenna and camera systems.
+Affordable MEMS AHRS’ were introduced just after 2000, when inertial sensors prices dropped and accuracy improved, to enable the mass introduction of ESP, airbags and built-in car navigation.
+The improved inertial sensors were used by companies such as Xsens to design an Attitude heading reference system that provides 3D orientation for a broad range of applications from human motion to navigation of unmanned vehicles and the stabilization of antenna and camera systems.
 The Xsens MTi 10-series and MTi 100-series are proven products in the industrial applications market place.

 In order to cope with transient accelerations, magnetic disturbances and vibrations, the sensor fusion algorithm needs to be adapted for specific applications.
 Xsens offers the best performance by applying filter setting profiles that are optimized for the customer’s application.

-The MTi-G-700 is often used in applications that are high-dynamic.
+The MTi-G-710 is often used in applications that are high-dynamic.
 Test results and testimonials can be found here: